fit-r2lab/rhubarbe/README.md

   *  1 3 5 7 9
 * all nodes
   * `$ rhubarbe load -a` on nodes
-  * 1 through 37 on `faraday.inria.fr`
+  * 1 through 37 on `faraday.inria.fr` (exact scope being defined in the configuration)
 * negation
   * `$ rhubarbe load -a ~10-20` on nodes
   * 1 to 9, and 21 to 37

-Run `rhubarbe load --help` as usual for a list of options.

-## Env. variables

-If no node argument is provided on the command line, the value of the `NODES` environment variable is used.
-So
+* if no node argument is provided on the command line, the value of the `NODES` environment variable is used.
+So you can select your set of nodes once, and just use the commands without arguments

-    $ all-nodes
-    $ focus-nodes-on
-    $ echo this way you can check : NODES=$NODES
-    $ rhubarbe load

-Would effectively address all nodes currently turned on

-In addition, the `-a` option allows you to refer to the whole testbed (see `testbed.all_scope` in the config).
-It can be used and combined with other ranges, so to deal with all nodes except node 4, one can do

-    $ rhubarbe load -a ~4
+  * `$ export NODES="12-15 18-24"`
+  * `$ rhubarbe load`
+  * `$ rhubarbe wait`

 ## Logging

-At this point all logging goes into a file named `rhubarbe.log`
+At this point all logging goes into a file named `rhubarbe.log`, excpet for the monitoring tool that logs into `/var/log/monitor.log`

 # Configuration